NBISweden/proteomics-servers/README.md

  - X!Tandem, MS-GF+ search engines
  - dinosaur, msInspect feature detectors
 * OpenMS: Compilation and installation of OpenMS and TOPP.
+* TPP: Compilation and installation of Trans-Proteomic Pipeline.
 * DIA: Update of server packages, and installation of software for DIA targeted analysis